maessery/markessery.github.io/index.md

 ---

 ### Effort Matrix
 Created a performance analysis tool that measured salespersons against their peers.
-The graph represents effort level based on engineered KPIs on the x-axis (greater effort from left to right) and output as the y-axis variable, and allows for targeted developmental approaches based on quadrant.
+The graph's x-axis represents effort level based on engineered KPIs (greater effort from left to right) and output as the y-axis variable.
+Employees are then grouped into targeted developmental approaches according to their respective quadrant.

 <br>
 <!-- [Project 2 Title](/pdf/sample_presentation.pdf) -->